Frequently Asked Questions about the COVID-19 Vaccination: Updated November 2021

 mRNA is the recipe that your body uses to instruct cells to make proteins.
 When the mRNA vaccine is injected into the arm, it tells the cells to make the "spike protein" which is a part of the outside of the virus that causes COVID‐19.
 After this, the cells rapidly break down the mRNA.

-The spike protein is broken down inside the cell into fragments.
-These fragments are displayed on the cell surface for recognition by the immune system.
-The cells are able to learn that the spike protein is foreign, form a memory of what the spike protein looks like, therefore if they see it again in the future the immune cells act quickly and destroy the virus.
+The body identifies that the spike protein is foreign and responds to it accordingly, forming immunity and a memory of what the spike protein looks like, therefore if the cells see it again in the future the immune cells act quickly and destroy the virus.

-The mRNA vaccine cannot enter the nucleus of your cell and it cannot alter your DNA.
-The amount of spike protein produced by vaccination is tiny compared with that produced when someone has a COVID‐19 infection.
+The mRNA vaccine does not enter the nucleus of your cell and it cannot alter your DNA.
 The vaccine cannot cause COVID‐19 infection.

 How effective is vaccination against COVID‐19 for preventing severe illness?

-Figures from areas with good vaccine coverage show that those who are fully vaccinated are largely protected from dying of or needing hospitalisation for COVID‐19 illness, whereas those who have not been vaccinated continue to have high death and hospitalisation rates.
+Figures from areas with good vaccine coverage show that those who are fully vaccinated, with normal immune systems, are largely protected from dying of or needing hospitalisation from COVID‐19 illness, whereas those who have not been vaccinated continue to have high death and hospitalisation rates.

 Will the Pfizer vaccine stop me passing on COVID‐19 to other people?

-The most recent evidence shows that receiving 2 doses of the Pfizer vaccine reduces the chances of contracting and transmitting COVID‐19.
+The most recent evidence shows that receiving 2 doses of the Pfizer vaccine reduces the chance of contracting and transmitting COVID‐19.

-Some cases of "breakthrough" COVID‐19 can still occur following vaccination, but at a lower rate than in the unvaccinated.
-These cases are usually mild.
-Such "breakthrough" cases may pass COVID‐19 on to someone else, but at a much lower rate than transmission from people who are not vaccinated.
+Although cases of "breakthrough" COVID‐19 can occur in people who are vaccinated, they are usually mild.
+Such "breakthrough" cases may pass COVID‐19 on to someone else, but at a lower rate than transmission from people who are not vaccinated.

 Therefore, the current recommendation is that vaccinated people should continue to practice good public health measures such as physical distancing, washing hands and wearing masks.